PF-Rush/hello-world/README.md

 # hello-world
-Hi im a student at UNO
+Hi im a student at UNO, I am currently 19 and interested into getting into programming